Marktown/concept/USER_STORIES.md

 # User Stories

-The purpose of this document is to provide knowledge about the users.
-It should give some insight in why and how Marktown is being used.
+The user stories will give you a brief introduction about why and how Marktown is used.

-## About
+**The purpose of a user story is to help you identify problems and solutions.**

+## How to write a story

 1. Start by answering the basic questions.
 Who, what, when, where, why, how.
 2. Purpose.
 Think about why you are telling the story.